 401.02 Activities Permitted Within Fifty Feet of the Reference Line.

-The following, activities are permitted within fifty (50) feet of the Reference Line, with the approval of the Planning Administrator.
+The following, activities are permitted within fifty (50) feet of the Reference Line, with the approval of the Planning Director or his/her duly authorized agent.

 - 1. Dead, diseased, hazardous or unsafe trees, shrubs or ground cover may be removed. - 2.
 Fallen trees may be removed. - 3.
-Vines, shrubs, ground covers and small trees (2 inch diameter or less) may be selectively pruned in order to facilitate a better view or a more aesthetically pleasing landscape. - 4.
-Understories of trees may be thinned, but no grubbing and grinding of stumps is allowed. - 5.
-Ground cover other than grasses may be planted.
+Vines, shrubs, and ground covers may be selectively pruned in order to facilitate a better view or a more aesthetically pleasing landscape. - 4.
+Understories of trees may be thinned, but no grubbing and grinding of stumps is allowed.

+- 5. Ground cover other than grasses may be planted.
 Any replacement ground cover must prevent surface water runoff under normal precipitation conditions. - 6.
 Shoreline stabilization is permitted, subject to approval of the plan for stabilization by the Planning Administrator.
 Stabilization materials shall not exceed a vertical height of four feet (4') above the Reference Line.
 Land disturbing activities in connection with shoreline stabilization shall not extend more than ten feet (10') measured horizontally from the Reference Line. - 7.
-With approval of the Planning Administrator, permanent grasses other than turf grasses, may be permitted in special situations in conjunction with shoreline stabilization projects where the slopes will not support a natural mulch ground cover. - 8.
+With approval of the Planning Director or his/her duly authorized agent, permanent grasses other than turf grasses, may be permitted in special situations in conjunction with shoreline stabilization projects where the slopes will not support a natural mulch ground cover. - 8.
 Clearing is allowed to create a single corridor, not to exceed ten (10) feet in width, for equipment access, and to allow slopes to be laid back to create a stable condition.
 Protected trees removed to accommodate the stabilization shall be replaced as provided in Section 401.01(5). - 9.
-Structures that support water dependent uses (i.e., boat ramps, docks, and piers, but not parking areas) are permitted within fifty (50) feet of the Reference Line if they comply with all applicable Duke Power, local, state, and federal regulations. - 10.
-Any land disturbing activity or tree removal (in excess of two (2) inch diameter) within fifty (50) feet of the Reference Line must be pre-approved by the Planning Administrator.
+Structures that support water dependent uses (i.e., boat ramps, docks, and piers, but not parking areas) are permitted within fifty (50) feet of the Reference Line if they comply with all applicable Duke Power, local, state, and federal regulations. - Any land disturbing activity or tree removal (in excess of two (2) inch diameter) within fifty (50) feet of the Reference Line must be pre-approved by the Planning Director or his/her duly authorized agent.

 Section 401.03 Activities Not Permitted Within Fifty (50) Feet of the Reference Line.

 The following provisions are not permitted within fifty (50) feet (measured horizontally) of the Reference Line.

 - 1. Topping of trees. - 2.
 Grubbing or grinding of stumps of any size. - 3.
 Chemicals shall not be used to kill stumps and other vegetation. - 4.
 Mechanical clearing shall not be used unless it is used in conjunction with a shoreline stabilization project.
+This shall include but not limited to, bush hogs, mini excavators, large excavators, etc.